myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-12T08:54:58.521Z
 >
 > We have no plans to implement this, but it's an interesting idea!
 In my personal opinion, it would be nice to have the ability to copy lists

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-12T04:39:27.964Z
->
-> BlueskyText relies on a huge regex for entity detection different from the official, and the conversion logic for UTF-8 indexes is based on the official UnicodeString

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-12T02:16:19.475Z
->
-> I also want an poll feature

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-12T02:14:23.131Z
->
-> It won't be long before it reaches 10k

----
 <!-- MY-BSKY_TIMELINE:END -->